rohandhiman222/codingexpress-cli/README.md

 ## Resource API Endpoints (Example: Products)

-When you run `codingexpress make:controller ProductController`, `codingexpress make:model Product`, and `codingexpress make:route product`, Expresso CLI generates RESTful endpoints for resources.
+When you run `codingexpress make:controller ProductController`, `codingexpress make:model Product`, and `codingexpress make:route product`, Coding Express CLI generates RESTful endpoints for resources.
 Below is an example for a `Product` resource, accessible at `/api/products`.

 ### 1. Get All Products (Paginated)